 Task 2.2: Targeted Cooperation with Scientific Diaspora

-These conferences will also promote the idea of international peer reviewing for the national research grants, in the EaP countries and, more specifically, the involvement of the Diaspora in the evaluation process
+These conferences also promoted the idea of international peer reviewing for the national research grants, in the EaP countries and, more specifically, the involvement of the Diaspora in the evaluation process.

 Task 2.3: Enhancing contacts: Grants for networking

 The currently running IncoNet EaP project provided two type of Grants for attending Brokerage Events or for ‘twinning’ among research teams to prepare H2020 applications.
 These Grant schemes were considered to be an effective tool for building up new scientific networks and for participation in consortia applying for Horizon 2020 projects.

 Building on the acquired experience the present project is implementing an even more flexible single Grant scheme providing funds for either: